vestas-wind-systems/zephyr/boards/arm/rcar_ebisu/doc/rcar_ebisu.rst

 Programming and Debugging
 *************************

 The Cortex®-R7 of ebisu board needs to be started by the Cortex®-A cores.
-Cortex®-A cores are responsible to load the Cortex®-R7 binary application into the RAM, and get the Cortex®-R7 out of reset.
+Cortex®-A cores are responsible for loading the Cortex®-R7 binary application into the RAM, and getting the Cortex®-R7 out of reset.
 The Cortex®-A can perform these steps at bootloader level or after the Linux system has booted through remoteproc.

 Building
 ========